Ferries from

 Can I get the ferry from Northern Ireland to England with a car?

+Yes, you can take your car on the ferry to England from Northern Ireland with Stena Line.
 Check out our deal finder for more information on routes and to find Northern Ireland to England car ferry prices.

-Northern Ireland to England ferry offers and discounts
+Booking Northern Ireland to England ferry tickets

 We recommend booking your Northern Ireland to England ferry tickets in advance to get them at the best price.
 The cheapest ferries from Northern Ireland to England are usually out of season and at off-peak times.
-Visit our special offers page to take advantage of all the latest Northern Ireland to England ferry discounts and to find the cheapest ferry to England from Northern Ireland.

 Ferries from Northern Ireland to England